 The ventricle propels blood through the pulmonary vein to the lung where it drops off carbon dioxide and picks up oxygen.

 Oxygenated blood enters the pulmonary artery empties into the left atrium.

 Blood passes through valves (mitral valves) to the left ventricle.

 The left ventricle pushes blood to the aorta.

 Function Of Blood

-Hope you have now better understanding how human ciurualtory system works, functions and types of circulatory system of human body.
-If you have any confusions and querries please comment down.
+Hope you have now a better understanding of how the human circulatory system works, functions, and types of the circulatory system of the human body.
+If you have any confusions and queries please comment down.